 Reject plan provisions

-When a customer deprovisions an add-on, we immediately stop billing and send add-on partners a request to deprovision the resource.
+When a customer deprovisions an add-on, Heroku immediately stops billing and sends add-on partners a request to deprovision the resource.
 You cannot reject a deprovisioning event.
-You can reject a provisioning request, however.
+However, you can reject a provisioning request.

 If you find that customers are provisioning your add-on, using resources and then deprovisioning too quickly, you can reject subsequent provisioning requests with a

-To make a decision about whether or not to accept a provisioning request, you might look at:
+To make a decision about whether or not to accept a provisioning request, consider: